aserto-dev/aserto-node/README.md

   client: authClient,
   policy: policy,
   policyMapper: async () => {
-    return policyContext('path', ['decission'])
+    return policyContext('path', ['decision'])
   }
 })
 ```

 #### Resource
 A resource can be any structured data that the authorization policy uses to evaluate decisions.
-By default, the request params are included in the ResourceContext
+By default, the request params are included in the ResourceContext.

 This behavior can be overwritten by providing a custom function: